Kyle-the-coder/BattleEventInc/README.md

 # BattleEventInc
 Full Stack Web App.
-This is my first Python and Flask project where users can register, login, and host a dance battle tournament.
+This is my first Python, Flask, and MySQL project where users can register, login, and host a dance battle tournament.
 Designed to make hosting and running a dance battle event much easier and smoother for everyone involved
 ---
 👀 Created a database using MySQL to store user and event information and used SQL queries so users information can be accessed and displayed.
 Generates a Bcrypt password using Bcrypt when user’s register for user security between developer and user: